lelechen63/Talking-head-Generation-with-Rhythmic-Head-Motion/README.md

 Taken Voxceleb as example, our model can be trained by running example code

 ```
-bash train_g8.sh
+bash script/train_g8.sh
 ```

 By this way, the model creates landmarks as intermediate generation based on audio input.
-And then generate synthesized image by hybrid embedding module as well as nonlinear composition module, which takes both synthesized landmarks, generated 3D projection facial image, and sampled video frames as input.
+And then it generates synthesized image by hybrid embedding module as well as nonlinear composition module, which takes both synthesized landmarks, generated 3D projection facial image, and sampled video frames as input.

 We also apply multiple choices to train your own model.
 The entire example bash code is shown as below:

 ```
-CUDA_VISIBLE_DEVICES=[Cuda Ids] python train.py --name face8_vox_ani_nonlinear_continue --dataset_mode facefore \
+CUDA_VISIBLE_DEVICES=[CUDA Ids] python train.py \
+--name face8_vox_new \
+--dataset_mode facefore \
+--adaptive_spade \
+--warp_ref \
+--warp_ani \
+--spade_combine \
---adaptive_spade --warp_ref --warp_ani --spade_combine --add_raw_loss \
+--add_raw_loss \
---gpu_ids [Cuda Indexs] --batchSize 56 --nThreads 64 --niter 100 --niter_single 100 \
+--gpu_ids [Gpu Ids] \
+--batchSize 4 \
+--nThreads 8 \
+--niter 1000 \
+--niter_single 1001 \
+--n_shot 8 \
---n_shot 8 --n_frames_G 1 \
+--n_frames_G 1 \
+--dataroot 'voxceleb2' \
+--dataset_name vox \
---dataroot '/mnt/Data/lchen63/voxceleb2' --dataset_name vox --save_epoch_freq 1 --display_freq 1000 \
+--save_epoch_freq 1 \
+--display_freq 5000 \
+--continue_train \
+--use_new \
---continue_train --crop_ref --use_new
+--crop_ref
 ```

+- To indicate directory of model, please sepecify its name in `--name` which will be created in `checkpoints`.
+Moreover, if `--continue_train` is provided, model will load pretrained weight from directory described by `--name`.
+User can also use `--dataset_mode` to define dataloader to be applied.
+For example `--dataset_mode facefore` indicates `data/facefore_dataset.py` will be exploited.
-- In order to control general training process, please use `--batchSize` to number of training example for each epoch, `--niter` to set total number of epoches of training.
+- In order to control general training process, please use `--batchSize` for number of training example for each epoch, `--niter` to set total number of epoches of training.
 Note that our model has the capacity to support temporal training in the future, `--n_frames_G` refers to number of images to be used for each time slice, and `--niter_single` indicates in which epoch the model starts to trained temporally.
 (Currently, we only support non-temporal training).
 - For purpose of ablation study, you can modify the model with `--warp_ref`, `--warp_ani`, which refers to whether compose synthesized image with warpped sampled image or 3D facial image specifically.
 If specific `--spade_combine`, the model will be train with nonlinear composed module.
 Otherwise, linear composed module will be applied.
-If specific `--use_new`, hybrid embedding module and a noval composition method will be contained in the model, otherwise, method similar to few-shot-vid2vid will be exploited.
+If specific `--use_new`, hybrid embedding module and a noval composition method will be contained in the model, otherwise, method similar to [few-shot-vid2vid](https://github.com/NVlabs/few-shot-vid2vid) will be exploited.
 Furthermore, please use `--no_warp` for composition method with non-warpping (original) images, `--no_atten` for mean-embeding rather than hybrid embedding.

 ### Testing